pal-vimal8/nitman_employee_mng/README.md

 # Office Employee Management System

-The Office Employee Management System is a web-based application designed to streamline employee management tasks within an office environment.
+The Office Employee Management System is a web-based application designed to streamline employee management tasks within an office environment. basically this project manages the employee informations like on which day employee joins a company and leaves a comapny with all employees personal details.

 ## Features